phx/signal-desktop-lockscreen/README.md

 ## Old directions:

-*If you install older versions of Signal-Desktop from source on any platform, here are the old directions:*
+*If you have currently-installed [or build from source] older versions of Signal-Desktop (<5.15.0) on any platform, here are the old directions:*

 Run this script to patch your Signal Desktop installation to support an application lockscreen, and activate the lockscreen with <kbd>Ctrl</kbd> + <kbd>L</kbd>.